The real estate industry is one of the oldest and most prominent ones still on the market, but it’s also...

-Automated valuation models (AVM) are capable of estimating the value of a property based on numerous factors.
-Various AVM algorithms use a different combination of data to value a property, e.g., historical data, age of a home, images of a house, market value, trends, neighborhood.
-Because the analysis involves such a broad variety of sources, AVMs often give a more accurate property valuation than that made by a real estate agent.
+Automated valuation models (AVM) can estimate the value of a property based on numerous factors.
+Various AVM algorithms use a different combination of data to value a property, e.g., historical data, age of a home, images of a house, market value, trends, neighbourhood.
+Because the analysis involves such a wide variety of sources, AVMs often give a more accurate property valuation than that made by a real estate agent.

 - Example: Altum AI

 Altum AI offers innovative solutions in the field of real estate data.
-Due to the very wide database, they have access to the most accurate home data, relocation data and sustainability data.
-The solution supports companies from the ex. insurance industry, fin-tech in processes related to the automation of valuations and risk management.
-And in this case, we had a pleasure to be a part of this exciting project working with Altum AI as our client!
+The extensive database can access the most accurate home data, relocation data, and sustainability data.
+The solution supports companies from the ex. the insurance industry, fin-tech in processes related to the automation of valuations and risk management.
+And in this case, we had the pleasure to be a part of this exciting project working with Altum AI as our client!

-model based on training data in order to make predictions without being explicitly
+model based on training data to make predictions without being explicitly

 programmed how to do this.
 The advantage of this approach compared to traditional

-creates insightsin underlying drivers and it is much faster.
+creates insights into underlying drivers, and it is much faster.
 Product Owner/Altum AI

 Smart Property Analysis

-Some of the property characteristics can be objectively evaluated by a real estate agent, but AI-infused real estate software can make a faster and more accurate calculation regarding various aspects of a property.
+Some of the property characteristics can be objectively evaluated by a real estate agent.
+Still, AI-infused real estate software can make a faster and more accurate calculation regarding various property aspects.
 For example, detailed annual sunlight amount, time of best light during the day, sound disturbance, parking space availability, plowing, etc.